What is Chaga Mushroom?

 Birch Chaga tastes mild and earthy, with a hint of sweet vanilla taste as is quite pleasant tasting.

-If you are or currently consuming Chaga that tastes extremely bitter or disgusting you need to question what species of tree it came from, was it a living tree and was the Chaga safely and properly dried and prepared.
+If you are currently consuming Chaga that tastes extremely bitter or disgusting you need to question what species of tree it came from, was it a living tree and was the Chaga safely and properly dried and prepared.

 Can You Eat Chaga?